1935 Bushehr KLM Douglas DC-2 crash: Telegram misunderstandings

 Because the telegram services in Bushehr were closed, Hondong sent telegrams to the Netherlands to report the accident from Reishahr, a small town a few miles away at the Persian Gulf coast.
 The fact that the telegram came from Reishahr caused misunderstandings at KLM.
 KLM thought that the airplane had landed on the beach at Reishahr.
 There was even a wild story that passengers and some crew members were taken to Bushehr by camel while Hondong and the flight engineer remained behind with the aircraft.
-The plane than crashed during an attempt to take off from the beach the next morning.
+The plane then crashed during an attempt to take off from the beach the next morning.

 Return of crew and passengers

 The DC-2 PH-AKR "Rietvink", with pilot Koene Dirk Parmentier, departed from Schiphol to pick up Hondong and passengers and fly them to Amsterdam.
 There was a great welcome after the Rietvink returned at Schiphol.
 The excitement was only contained because at that moment it became known that the 1935 San Giacomo Douglas DC-2 crash had occurred.